-The Distinguished Alumni Award was established by the Alumni Association in 2005 to recognize a distinguished graduate from one of the eight full-time programs.
-The award is presented at graduation.
+The Distinguished Alumni Award was established by the Alumni Association in 2005 to recognize a distinguished graduate from one of the nine full-time programs.
+The award is presented at Graduation.

 Recipients of the award